RTae/Unity_ARFoundation_ImageTracking/README.md

-:keycap_ten: Last, you need to configure max nunmber of moving images in AR Track Image Manager (It's up to your project and device that you use can handle).
+:keycap_ten: Last, you need to configure max nunmber of moving images in AR Track Image Manager (It's up to your project and your device that could handle).
 Done !!!

 ## :fire: Demo
 ![Example](https://github.com/RTae/Unity_ARFoundation_ImageTracking/blob/main/Example/Example.gif)